-Despite being the smallest economy in Southeast Asia, Laos is one of its most promising markets.
+Although Laos is the smallest economy in Southeast Asia, it’s also one of the region’s most exciting markets.
 Many foreign investors are now choosing to invest in Laos.

 Deregulation has drawn an increasing amount of FDI into Laos.
 The government recently lowered the time needed to set up businesses, reduced taxes and tariffs, strengthened infrastructure, and broke down barriers to investment.